The Flaws and Pitfalls of Elliott Wave Theory

 Enhancing Trading Insights with Unconventional Indicators and Effective Money Management

-Successful trading requires a deep understanding of market psychology and the ability to think critically.
+Successful trading requires a deep understanding of market psychology and thinking critically.
 Warren Buffett once said, “Be fearful when others are greedy, and greedy when others are fearful.”
 This contrarian approach involves taking positions against the masses and capitalizing on market inefficiencies.

 George Soros, a renowned investor, emphasizes the importance of reflexivity in financial markets, stating that “markets can influence the events that they anticipate.”
 Traders must know the feedback loop between market expectations and actual outcomes and adapt their strategies accordingly.